Jaseci-Labs/jaseci/docs/docs/docs/testing_and_debugging/1_testing.md

 }
 ```

-We will be using the walker from the above example to demostrate a test cases for a single entry.
+We will be using the walker from the above example to demonstrate a test cases for a single entry.

 **Test Case**